Temporary Employment Agencies

 With respect to:

-- the workers they supply to client employers, TEAs are classified based on the classifications of their client employers.
+• the workers they supply to perform all other types of labour for client employers, TEAs are classified based on the classification of their client employers

-- the business activity itself of supplying workers, TEAs are classified in North American Industry Classification System (NAICS) code 561320 (Temporary Help Services).
+• the business activity itself of supplying workers, TEAs are classified in North American Industry Classification System (NAICS) code 561320 (Temporary help services)

 Purpose